jmgomezsoriano/filedatasource/README.md

 list2csv('data.csv', data_list, fieldnames=['a', 'b', 'c'])
 # Write a list of dicts into a CSV file
 dict2csv('data.csv', data_dict, fieldnames=['a', 'b', 'c'])
+dict2csv('data.csv', data_dict) # Use the key as fieldnames
 # Write a list of objects into a compressed CSV file
 objects2csv('data.csv.gz', data_objects, fieldnames=['a', 'b', 'c'])
+objects2csv('data.csv.gz', data_objects) # Use object attributes as fieldnames
 # Write a list of lists into an Excel file
 list2excel('data.xlsx', data_list, fieldnames=['a', 'b', 'c'])
 # Write a list of dicts into an Excel file